ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ## Installing the v2.1.3 Fix Pack behind a firewall
 {: #install-fixpack-firewall}

-If you deployed the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the external internet, you can install the  v2.1.3 Fix by using the following steps:
+If you deployed the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the external internet, you can install the  v2.1.3 Fix Pack by using the following steps:

 1. [Pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images](#install-fixpack-firewall)
 2. [Update the {{site.data.keyword.blockchainfull_notm}} Platform operator](#install-fixpack-operator-firewall)